 - Excessive vibration

-You can clean the pool pump impeller.
-The pump impeller can make a loud noise if debris gets into the pump.
-As such, it will clog up the impeller.
-So, check the basket and ensure no debris gets into it.
-If you’re having trouble removing it, read my guide on removing a pool pump impeller and then replacing your pool pump impeller.
+First, clean the pool pump impeller.
+The pump impeller can make a loud noise if debris gets into the pump, clogging it.
+So check the basket and clean it out.
+If you’re having trouble removing it, read my guide on removing a pool pump impeller and replacing your pool pump impeller if needed.

-What about vibration pads?
+Second, if your pool pump is making excessive noise due to vibration, check the vibration pads.
 The vibration pads can stop the vibrations from going into your pool base with their thick rubber.
-Make sure those aren’t worn down either.
+So make sure they aren’t worn down.
+If so, replace them.

 Need Some Maintenance Help?

 We partner with HomeAdvisor to help you find the best swimming pool maintenance and cleaning services in your area.
 Compare quotes for free from fully vetted pool professionals.